bdeckard92/dupUT/02-Lesson-Plans/README.md

 A Virtual Class (Recommended) is held on a Monday or Tuesday, depending on your specific class schedule (please ask your Program Support Manager or Online Instructional Lead if you are not sure which schedule to use).
 These classes are loosely structured with lesson plans that are meant to be flexible so you can adjust them to meet the specific needs of your class.

 Your class should have already begun reviewing their ascynchronous material and learning independently.
-They should come to recommended virtual class prepared to ask questions that will deepen their preliminary understanding of the material.
+They should come to class prepared to ask questions that will deepen their preliminary understanding of the material.

-Recommended virtual classes are two-hour Zoom sessions held earlier in the week (Mondays/Tuesdays) and are optional for students.
+Recommended virtual classes are two-hour Zoom sessions held early in the week (Mondays/Tuesdays) and are optional for students.
 Students are expected to be in the middle of working on their asynchronous content during this time of the week.

 The primary goals of recommended virtual classes are to: